jjalcaraz-upct/nb-iot-environment/README.md

 The MAMBRL agent is implemented in:

-- agents.py
+- controller.py: defines the multi-agent architecture
+- agents.py: defines the model-based agent for link-adaptation and the NBLA baseline

-The following files are required to run the diverse RL agents:
+The following files are required to run the experiments:

 - test_utils.py
 - wrappers.py
 - scenarios.py
-- controller.py

 ## How to cite this work